33 ADHD-Friendly Ways to Get Organized

 21. Use sticky notes to stay on track.

-If you’re often sidetracked by interruptions, make it easy to return to the task at hand once the interruption is over.
+If you’re often sidetracked by interruptions — as many with ADD are — make it easy to return to the task at hand once the interruption is over.
 How?
 Keep a supply of sticky notes with you, and jot down where to pick up again.
 For instance, if you must take a phone call while reading, post a note on the text that says, “resume reading here.”
 When the call is over, you’ll know exactly what to do.

 22. Double up on tasks.